-What are the 6 types of kitchen layouts?
+What Are the 6 Types of Kitchen Layouts?

-Does your kitchen enjoy the luxury of some extra footage?
-Then a U-shaped kitchen might work out really well for you.
 Ideally, in a U-shaped kitchen, the worktop, overhead cabinets and base cabinets run along three adjacent walls.
 If planned well, this layout ensures minimum movement around the kitchen to get things done.

 - Offers ample work and storage space